simanga-dev/h3ndry.github.io/src/routes/projects/list/a_musician_website_spotify_rest_api.svelte.md

 author: "Hendry Khoza"
 date: "2021-05-03"
 thumbnail: "/static/images/magibela.png"
-published: true
+published: false
 ---

 I built MaGibile's website with beautiy and elegance in mind.
 I wanted to make the artist haapy when they see their site.
 The Design is expired by one of the desiner at uplabs, I forget his user details, I will update this ehwn I remember.
 The artist metion to me that red is his favorite color, so I deliverd.